rwaples/LDadmix/README.md

 ### output format
+Tab-delimited text file, one line per pair of loci per population.
+Output will be gzipped (\*.gz) with the -Z flag.
+Output files can get large.

  - i1, i2 : index of locus[1/2] within chromosome
  - locus1, locus2 : name of locus[1/2], taken from the .bim file